 What Is a Winged Scapula?

 A winged scapula is when you notice that a shoulder blade sticks out from a person back more than it should.
-In some cases you may even see the shoulder blade stick out of a persons shirt.
-A normal shoulder blade, should be pushed up right against the back of the ribcage, however with a winged scapula, it has become loosened from the rib cage.
+In some cases, you may even see the shoulder blade stick out of a person’s shirt.
+A normal shoulder blade should be pushed up right against the back of the ribcage, however, with a winged scapula, it has become loosened from the rib cage.

 So what is the Cause of this?

 The serratus anterior muscle is usually the problem.
 Specifically, it has become very weak.
 The serratus anterior starts at the side of the rib cage below the chest and goes round the back below the scapula.
-If the muscle is working well, it attaches onto the scapula and pull it tight to the ribs.
+If the muscle is working well, it attaches onto the scapula and pulls it tight to the ribs.

 If the muscle is weak, the scapula will float off the rib cage leaving little control over the scapula and shoulder, and most noticeably a protruding shoulder blade.
 Another interrelated cause of a winged scapula is damage to the Long Thoracic Nerve (e.g. holding a bag over one shoulder for too long), which travels from the top of the spine downwards to the side of the chest.